 Back-Out Procedure

 The VS GUI executable is the software component that requires a back out procedure.
 Section 13 - Rollback plan addresses any data changes that would need to occur for the VistA patches.
-The GUI can be installed via Systems Center Configuration Manager (SCCM) a deployment process or manually.
+The GUI can be installed via Systems Center Configuration Manager (SCCM) deployment process or manually.
 This procedure covers the back out of the software via the manual process.
 Schedulers who may have the GUI installed on their desktops and want it removed should follow the procedure set at their local facility for software removal.
 This may consist of submitting a ticket to the ESD.

 Back-Out Strategy